dyn-tracing/snicket_compiler/README.md

 # Demo

-1. Change your directory to deps
+1. Change your directory to latency_monitoring
 ```
-cd deps
+cd latency_monitoring
 ```
 2. Install the latest version of istio
 ```